1

 Job description

 Job Description About DTMB: The Department of Technology, Management and Budget supports the business operations of state agencies through a variety of services, including building management and maintenance, information technology, centralized contracting and procurement, budget and financial management, space planning and leasing, construction management, motor vehicle fleet operations, and oversight of the state retirement systems.
-About this position: Functions as a first-line supervisor coordinating and directing the work of subordinate trades staff in a complex work area.
-This position oversees a crew of multiple skilled trades persons and assists in supervising the operations of state occupied buildings.
+About this position: Functions as a first-line supervisor coordinating and directing the work of subordinate trades staff in a complex work area This position is responsible for Zone 6, comprised of a cluster of buildings referred to as a zone.
+Serves as the overall Building Trades Supervisor in the Building Operations Division supervising the operations of state occupied buildings and skilled trades staff.

 Responsibilities include coordination, direction and scheduling of labor and trades personnel and their work relating to the repair and maintenance of state owned and operated facilities.
-Oversees the safe use of equipment and materials, inspects work, equipment and tools to ensure compliance with codes, guidelines and safety standards.
+Oversee the safe use of equipment and materials, inspects work, equipment, and tools to ensure compliance with codes, guidelines, and safety standards.
 Selects and assigns staff and ensures proper labor relations and conditions of employment are maintained.

-Ensures proper completion and documentation of preventative maintenance in a computerized maintenance management system (CMMS).
+Ensures proper completion and documentation of preventative maintenance in a computerized maintenance management system.
 Ensures proper collection of equipment information and operating conditions.
-Manages storage and integrity of electronic data*.
+Manages storage and integrity of electronic data (relating to commercial buildings/equip and conditions).

 Ensures proper analysis of data and use of data to maximize energy efficiencies and equipment longevity while minimizing downtime.
-The employee will provide customer service with courtesy, respect and attention to detail, work cooperatively with staff, and assure all staff are customer service oriented, expressing a positive and helpful outcome to projects and during daily interaction with tenants.
-Assumes Facilities Supervisor's duties during his/her absence.
+The employee will provide customer service with courtesy, respect, and attention to detail, work cooperatively with staff, and assure all staff are customer service oriented, expressing a positive and helpful outcome to projects and during daily interaction with tenants.
+Assumes Facilities Supervisor 14's duties during his/her absence.

-View the position description here: BTS 12 Additional Requirements and Information Please attach your cover letter and resume to your application.
+facility with advanced laboratory systems including geothermal systems, over a dozen chillers, expanded electrical infrastructure, and specialized lab ventilation and filtration system.
+View the position description here: Building Trades Supervisor 12 Additional Requirements and Information Please attach your cover letter and resume to your application.
 Failure to do so will result in your application not being considered.
-As part of this position, you will be required to successfully pass additional background checks in order to obtain access to the secure facilities where work is performed.

 What State Of Michigan employees say